dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 .. warning::
     Check if there are multiple feature branch directories that have data for the same model_applications category.
-If there are more than one, then you will need to be careful not to overwrite the final tarfile so that one or more of the new data files are lost!
+If there are more than one, then it is important to be careful not to overwrite the final tarfile so that one or more of the new data files are lost!
 These instructions need to be updated to handle this situation.

 Log into the DTC Web Server with SSH
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The web server is only accessible if you are on the NCAR VPN.
+The web server is only accessible on the NCAR VPN.

 .. parsed-literal::